 For comparison, $1,000 invested in the S&P500 index would have grown to $6,254.
 The same investment in the Dogs of the Dow as well as the whole Dow Jones Industrial Average would have grown to $7,776.
 Finally, the Small Dogs of the Dow would have turned $1,000 into $10,734 in the same 20 year period.

-Some Strategies are Too Simple
+Some Strategies Are Too Simple

 The truth is that some strategies are simply too simple.
 While one could make the case that the Small Dows of the Dow strategy is a winner going forward (just look at past performance!) it ignores plenty of other data and influencer’s of a stock’s price.

-Additionally, these four names will likely to be on the Dogs of the Dow list for some time to come.
+Additionally, these some names will likely to be on the Dogs of the Dow list for some time to come.
 Their low stock price relative to dividends may be justified – patent expirations significantly affect pharmaceutical profits, and the explosion of WiFi networks limits future data revenues for the telecommunication networks dependent on cell phone revenues.

 Finally, the historical performance of the Dogs of the Dow is in some way influenced by perpetually falling interest rates during the 20 year period.
 Investors bid down yields as interest rates fall, which boosts stock prices.
 How much further can interest rates fall going forward as rates are already resting at historic lows?